edgedb/easy-edgedb/README.md

   property modern_name -> str;
   property important_places -> array<str>;
 }

 type City extending Place;

 type Country extending Place;
 ```

 Now it's easy to make a `Country`, just do an insert and give it a name.
-We'll quickly insert a `Country` objects for Hungary and Romania:
+We'll quickly insert `Country` objects for Hungary and Romania:

 ```
 INSERT Country {